abuob/yanice/packages/import-boundaries/README.md

 The plugin will create an import-map for all files that matched.
 In case anything is amiss or the plugin was not able to resolve certain imports, in this step we can do one final mapping.
+One possible use-case is to resolve typescript-path-mappings here.

 ### assertions

-Array of officially provided assertions or custom assertions.
+Array of officially provided assertions.
 Currently supported:

 -   `only-direct-imports`: Forces that only imports to projects which are defined as a direct dependency in the given scope are allowed.
 E.g.: A file in `project-A` imports a file from `project-B` - this is only allowed if `"project-A": ["project-B", ...]` is declared in the `yanice.json`.
 -   `only-transitive-dependencies`: Similar to `only-direct-imports`, but allowing for transitive dependencies: When we declare `A` to depend on `B` which depends on `C`, `A` is also allowed to import from `C`.